noah-nuebling/mac-mouse-fix/Markdown/Templates/readme_template_en-US.md

   I'm not the biggest expert on mouse hardware, but I do have quite a collection now, thanks to my work on Mac Mouse Fix!
 If I had to make a recommendation for what mouse to buy for the best experience with Mac Mouse fix, I'd say get a smaller, chinese brand on Amazon.
 In my experience, these mice often have better build quality at a fraction of the price of a big brand mouse like Logitech or Roccat.
 Also, some models of bigger manufacturers like Logitech are made to be used with their proprietary driver software, and they won't be fully compatible with Mac Mouse Fix.
 If you buy a smaller brand, you can usually be sure, that they will work flawlessly with non-proprietary drivers like Mac Mouse Fix.
 -->

-- **Tilt-wheel support**
+- **Are tiltable scroll wheels supported?**

   Some mice let you tilt the scroll wheel left or right to scroll horizontally.
 Mac Mouse Fix will make this feel more natural and easy to control.
-But it's not currently possible to trigger other actions by tilting the scroll wheel, such as switching between desktops.
+However, it's not currently possible to trigger other actions, such as switching between desktops, by tilting the scroll wheel.
 I'd love to implement this feature at some point, but it's a ton of work and it won't be coming soon.

   <!-- This is so hard, because it would require reprogramming the mouse so that it sends button-signals instead of sending scroll-signals, when you tilt the scroll wheel.
 And to reprogram the mouse, would require communicating with the it through the custom vendor-specific protocol.
 And that's not easy.
 For many mice it's not even possible. -->